anshulsamar/anshulsamar.github.io/_texts/psych103.md

 Inside the fishbowl, students are sharing.
 Some look down at the carpet while others speak out.
-There are nods and verbal acknowledgements and also silence.
-The quietness pleads, as if to say, "these are the shoes I walk in, I have no other pair but my own."
+There are nods and verbal acknowledgements, but also silence as if to say, "these are the shoes I walk in, I have no other pair but my own."

 [//]: # If our instuititions accepted anger in lieu of
 [//]: # privelege, perhaps things would be different.

-While reactions are not allowed from the outside group, there are plenty to go around.
-There is suprise when members of the Black group talk about biking while black.
+While reactions are not allowed during the fishbowl, there are plenty to go around.
+There is surprise when members of the Black group talk about biking while black.
 There is hurt when the gender unit begins with three groups, but discussions mostly concern two.
-There is anger when members of the high income group use their parent's low income stories as their own.
-These reactions and others - ranging from colorism and colonialism to arranged marriage and parenting - are shared in section, reflection, one on ones, and end of unit debriefs.
+There is anger when members of the high income group use their parent's low income stories as their own, almost claiming to not be different than those around them.
+These emotions and thoughts, on everything from colorism and colonialism to arranged marriage and parenting, are shared in section, written reflections, and end of unit debriefs.

+[//]: # It is hard work - especially for those, on whose backs and stories,
+[//]: # the rest of us grow and learn.
+But in a country whose president
+[//]: # explains away entire races and groups in one hundred and fourty characters - *real* stories become important.
+Complex,
+[//]: # interwoven, and incredibly diverse. *listening* and *learning* becomes
+[//]: # important.   listening to diversity
+[//]: # is not only important

-If our institutions accepted anger in lieu of privilege, perhaps this work and this class would not be needed.
-But instead, we ask all students - especially those learning of these issues for the first time - to lean into the discomfort and look into their own minds.
-For most of our lives, education has been in one direction.
-For the first time, we are taking thoughts out - observing every word, every belief and asking, “why is this here?
+If our institutions accepted anger in lieu of privilege, perhaps things would be different.
+But instead, students in Psych 103 lean into discomfort.
+As students, concepts, thoughts, and ideas usually flow into our minds.
+For the first time, we are taking them out - observing every word, every belief and asking, “Why is this here?
 Should it still be?”

 [//]: #The lack of latter is accompanied